Meet the people of Pembroke Port - Howard Rose, PDFT

 22 July 2021

 The people who ensure the smooth delivery of the business activity at Pembroke Port and on the Milford Haven Waterway are key to the success of the operations here.
-From our own team members, to businesses based in and around the Royal Dockyard, the wider supply chain and other key stakeholders, our regular feature will celebrate the hard working people of Pembroke Port who deliver such a positive impact on the local economy and community.
+From our own team members, to businesses based in and around the former Royal Dockyard, the wider supply chain and other key stakeholders, our regular feature will celebrate the hard working people of Pembroke Port who deliver such a positive impact on the local economy and community.

 This month we spoke to Howard Rose, Security Supervisor at Pembroke Dock Ferry Terminal.
 Howard tells us about his role and his team, his most memorable day in work and how he plans to perfect his piano playing skills.